-Camper Health History
+Health information before camp Camper Health History

-Each overnight camper, ELP, or teen trip camper must have a current Health History, completed no more than 6 months prior to the camper's registered session, on file with the Camp Nurse prior to arrival at camp.
+Each overnight camper, ELP, or Teen Trip camper must have a current Health History, completed no more than 6 months prior to the camper's registered session, on file with the Camp Nurse prior to arrival at camp.
 Complete this form carefully and thoroughly using CampDoc, our online health form submission program.

-Record of Physical Exam and Health Care Provider Recommendations: New Hampshire and the American Camp Association require that all campers have documentation of a physical health examination conducted by a clinician within the 12 months prior to the camper's registered session.
+Record of Physical Exam and Health Care Provider Recommendations - New Hampshire and the American Camp Association requires that all campers have documentation of a physical health examination conducted by a clinician within the 12 months prior to the camper's registered session.
 You may submit a signed form from your doctor instead of completing the form Wildwood provides.
 Ensure that all prescription medications have a written, signed medication order.
 All forms can be uploaded into your CampDoc profile.
-Your camper's final acceptance is pending receipt and approval of all completed medical forms.